-Turkey-Sri Lanka relations have a deep history dating back to the 19th century.
-The Ottoman Empire opened its first diplomatic representative to the British-ruled Sri Lanka (Ceylon) in 1864.
-The Ottoman Sultan, Abdulhamid II sent the imperial ship (Ertugrul) to Japan, the ship was docked in Colombo on November 1, 1889 for its logistical needs.
-The Turkish officials and crew formed good relations with local community and more than 200 thousand Sri Lankans visited the Ertugrul frigate.
-The Turkish honorary consulate had served until 1915, the year that the Ottoman Empire participated to the World War I against the British Empire.
+The historical ties between Turkey and Sri Lanka can be traced back to the 19th century.
+The Ottoman Empire established its first diplomatic representation in British-ruled Sri Lanka (then Ceylon) in 1864.
+The imperial ship Ertugrul, sent by Sultan Abdulhamid II to Japan, docked in Colombo on November 1, 1889, for logistical purposes.
+The Turkish officials and crew established cordial relations with the local community, and over 200,000 Sri Lankans visited the Ertugrul frigate.
+The Turkish honorary consulate remained operational until 1915, when the Ottoman Empire entered World War I against the British Empire.

-The mutual senior level visits conducted between the two countries are rare.
-Sri Lankan Prime Minister Ranashinghe Premedasa had conducted the first senior level visit to Turkey in May 1986 upon an invitation of his Turkish counterpart, Turgut Ozal.
-The two leaders discussed how to build up political and economic relations between Turkey and Sri Lanka.
-Later, Turkey decided to open an embassy in Colombo in 1987, but the decision could not be implemented due to financial shortcomings of the Turkish government at the time.
-After 17 years of this visit, Prime Minister Recep Tayyip Erdogan paid a visit to Sri Lanka in December 2004 in the aftermath of the tsunami disaster hit to South and Southeast Asian nations.
-In return, President Mahinda Rajapaksa made an official visit to Turkey in 2008.
+High-level visits between the two nations have been sparse.
+Sri Lankan Prime Minister Ranashinghe Premedasa visited Turkey in May 1986 at the invitation of his Turkish counterpart, Turgut Ozal.
+The leaders deliberated on ways to bolster political and economic ties between the two countries.
+Turkey decided to open an embassy in Colombo in 1987, but due to financial constraints, the decision could not be implemented.
+After 17 years, Prime Minister Recep Tayyip Erdogan visited Sri Lanka in December 2004 following the devastating tsunami in South and Southeast Asia.
+President Mahinda Rajapaksa returned the gesture with an official visit to Turkey in 2008.

-One of the most pressing priorities in terms of bilateral relations is cooperation in the field of education.
-This is because it would be difficult to further strengthen relations without mutual constituent bases who are acquainted with one another.
-Currently there exists no a cooperation agreement or exchange programs between Turkish and Sri Lankan universities.
-At this stage, it is necessary to increase mutual student and academic exchange programs.
-Also, there are no institutions instructing in Sinhalese and Tamil in Turkey and vice-versa.
-It is also important to set up think tanks that would conduct research on possible opportunities for political, economic and cultural cooperation between Turkey and Sri Lanka.
+Education is a priority area for bilateral cooperation.
+Strengthening relations would be challenging without a mutual base of constituents who are familiar with one another.
+Currently, there are no cooperation agreements or exchange programs between Turkish and Sri Lankan universities.
+It is crucial to increase mutual student and academic exchange programs and to establish institutions teaching Sinhalese and Tamil in Turkey and vice-versa.
+Think tanks that research potential opportunities for political, economic, and cultural cooperation between the two countries should also be established.

-Secondly, China’s ‘One Belt One Road’ Initiative (BRI) shines out another major opportunity that Sri Lanka and Turkey need to seize upon if they are to realize economic integration on the bilateral level and beyond.
-Since its initial announcement, this initiative has deeply resonated with both the region and the wider globe.
-It is both in terms of their financing and the vast geographical area they are envisaged to cover that the set of projects as designed to form the backbone of BRI have increasingly become an object of intense discussion.
-Within the BRI, Turkey is a part of overland Silk Road in the Eurasian landmass, while Sri Lanka is a part of Maritime Silk Road.
-At this Juncture, Turkey and Sri Lanka should develop alternative solutions to integrate the two countries within the BRI and urge China and other regional partners to support the idea.
+China's 'One Belt One Road' Initiative (BRI) presents another significant opportunity for Sri Lanka and Turkey to achieve economic integration on a bilateral level and beyond.
+Turkey is part of the overland Silk Road in the Eurasian landmass, while Sri Lanka is part of the Maritime Silk Road within the BRI.
+Both countries should develop alternative solutions to integrate within the BRI and encourage China and other regional partners to support this idea.

-*Dr. Selcuk Colakoglu, Professor of International Relations and Director of the Turkish Center for Asia-Pacific Studies. scolakoglu@gmail.com
+*Dr. Selcuk Colakoglu, Professor of International Relations and Director of the Turkish Center for Asia-Pacific Studies.

 Particicpants of the workshop on “Turks and Sri Lankans: Through Historical Links to the Future” organized by the Department of International Relations of the Middle East Technical University and the Embassy of Sri Lanka in Ankara on June 19, 2017.